Office of General Studies

-Registration InformationRecognizing that many adults are unable to visit the campus during regular business hours, the Office of General Studies schedules extended registration hours during advisement and registration periods.
+The Office of General Studies schedules registration hours during advisement and registration periods.
 Initial registration normally involves a campus visit to complete a simple application and registration process and to have an adviser approve the program of study.
-In general, students do not have to provide documentation of previous study until they decide to apply formally for admission to the University.
-Telephone registration is also available to continuing students and to students who already hold a bachelorís or higher degree and who seek to enroll in undergraduate course work on a casual basis.
+Telephone registration may be available to continuing students and to students who already hold a bachelor's or higher degree and who seek to enroll in undergraduate course work on a casual basis.

 There are two academic semesters (fall and spring) each year, and a summer session.
 Students are encouraged to early register for the coming term Interested students should call the Office of General Studies for registration periods, which begin as early as March for summer sessions and fall semester, and October for the spring semester.
-A rolling admissions process is used for entry into General Studies.
 Admission is conducted on a first come basis and enrollment is limited.

 For more information interested persons may visit, write, or call the Office of General Studies, State University of New York at Albany, LI 85, 1400 Washington Avenue, Albany, NY 12222.
 (518) 442-5140.
 FAX: (518) 442-5149.
 E-mail address: firstname.lastname@example.org.